G-M-IKBAL/Linux_and_github_commands/README.md

 Linix_commands

-ls - list the files and directories in the current directory cd - change the current working directory pwd - display the current working directory cp - copy a file or directory mv - move or rename a file or directory rm - remove a file or directory mkdir - create a new directory rmdir - remove an empty directory cat - concatenate and display the contents of files echo - display a message or the value of a variable on the screen.
+#ls
+list the files and directories in the current directory

+#cd
+change the current working directory

+#pwd
+display the current working directory

+#cp
+copy a file or directory

+#mv
+move or rename a file or directory

+#rm
+remove a file or directory

+#mkdir
+create a new directory

+#rmdir
+remove an empty directory

+#cat
+concatenate and display the contents of files

+#echo
+display a message or the value of a variable on the screen.

 Git hub commands